 - Compassionate non-judgemental witnessing presence

 In the sixth pillar of Mental Health Aware Yoga, we’ll discuss what to do in a Mental Health Crisis, including:

 - What to do if a student has a panic attack or trauma reaction

 - What to do if a student discloses suicide ideation or self harm

 By the end of the training, you’ll have up-skilled in this blossoming field of yoga for mental health, and have both a theoretical and embodied understanding of supporting your yoga students experiencing depression, anxiety, stress and trauma.

-ONLINE COMPONENT STARTS
+FACE-TO-FACE COMPONENT STARTS